scuzzydude/asimov/asimov.md

 [^8]: From Asimov's Foundation

-[^9]: Published, but also the Foundation's wallet will be a well known address, and trading for dream coins is never anomymous, so not only will the Foundation's holding's be known, so will i's costs.
+[^9]: Published, but also the Foundation's wallet will be a well known address, and trading for scoot is never anomymous, so not only will the Foundation's holding's be known, so will the costs.

 [^10]: Or Rockets season tickets.

-[^11]: Stakee #1 gets multiplier of 199%, Stakee #100 gets 100.99% multiplier.
+[^11]: Staker #1 gets multiplier of 199%, Staker #100 gets 100.99% multiplier.

 [^12]: I found this for 2019 somewhere but forgot the link. \<Yo: maybe you have resource to research this section better, the point is we are trying to point out more effective uses of all that money that is donated to museums\>